kauboy26/Evaluator/README.md

 # Evaluator

+## Other
+Please check out [PyEvaluator](https://github.com/kauboy26/PyEvaluator).
+It has functionality far exceeding that of this project and the parser and lexer were written by hand, in Python (i.e. without *lex* or *yacc*).

 ## About
 This thing evaluates assignment statements.
 To clarify further, here's an example (taken straight from the file "sample.txt"):